-Annual reports are the biggest, boldest single interaction a company will have with its key audiences.
 As a leading Chicago marketing firm, we have designed and written almost 80 annual reports.
-I believe they can do more for a company than almost any other marketing piece.
-For example, one of my clients – University of Chicago Medicine – uses its annual report for recruiting physicians and recognizing donors, in addition to increasing brand awareness.
+Doing so has taught me that they can be so much more than just a report.
+Instead, they can be valuable marketing tools with legs to tell your story and increase brand awareness in a compelling way.
+Take, for example, one of our clients – University of Chicago Medicine.
+They use its annual report for recruiting physicians and recognizing donors, in addition to increasing brand awareness.

-Annual reports are requirements for many public companies.
-However, whether your company is required to deliver an annual report or not, it will want to develop a report that stands out.
-From graphic design to content to how to pull the entire document together, here are six things your company needs to create an outstanding annual report.
+From graphic design to content to how to pull the entire project together, here are six things to consider to create outstanding annual report.

 Some of my best reports have been conceived by a small (three to five people) group of dedicated client representatives who know the organization inside and out.
-These individuals didn’t overthink the outline.
+They didn’t overthink the outline.
 They didn’t overanalyze the content.
 They simply set their goals for the report and executed against them.

-Your company’s annual report is more than just a state of the business report.
+Your organization’s annual report is more than just a recap of the prior year.
 It is aimed at sharing particular messages with target audiences – it helps to know them, what is of interest to them and their perception of your company.
-Once you have completed your research you can ensure you are addressing their needs in your report.
-As an example, when we set out to do audience research for Mount Carmel High School in Chicago, we had assumed parents were the primary audience because they were making the education decisions and paying the tuition.
+When we set out to do audience research for Mount Carmel High Schoolin Chicago, we had assumed parents were the primary audience because they were making the education decisions and paying the tuition.
 What we learned was that 80 percent of the decisions were being made by the students themselves.
 That knowledge led to a very different overall marketing plan and annual report.